xia-lab/MicrobiomeAnalystR/README.md

 #### Option B) Clone Github and install locally

 The * must be replaced by what is actually downloaded and built.
+For instance, check yours Downloads folder to see what tar.gz file was downloaded.
+So if you download MicrobiomeAnalystR_1.0.1.tar.gz, replace the * with the downloaded version number.

 ```R
 git clone https://github.com/xia-lab/MicrobiomeAnalystR.git